English and Welsh regional spaces in female-authored prose fiction, 1810-1820

-My research analyses the use of space in female-authored Romantic-period prose fiction set in Wales and a selection of English regions, including the West Country.
+My research analyses the use of space in female-authored Romantic-period prose fiction set in Wales and a selection of English regions, including the West Country and the Midlands.
 My thesis is a bibliographical project: I aim to provide a comprehensive overview of female-authored novels published in the 1810s which use settings in Wales and the West Country.
-This includes observing trends in geographical representation of these spaces, but also discussion of key themes including female freedom.
+This includes observing trends in geographical representation of these spaces, but also discussion of key themes including female freedom and remoteness.

 - 'The Romantic Novel' in The Years Work in English Studies [co-author of review section] [Forthcoming 2020]